smeetnalawde/Advance-Portfolio-Intelligence-System/README.md

 ###  Portfolio Performance
 ![Financial Impact](images/Financial_Impact.png)

-*Figure: The "Cryptocurrency" theme (Red line) identified by our semantic search engine significantly outperformed baseline themes over a 12-month period.*
+*Figure: The "Cryptocurrency" theme (Red line) identified by our semantic search engine significantly outperformed baseline themes over 12 months.*

 ## 🔧 Technical Highlights
 * **Self-Healing Pipelines:** The system uses `$exists`-based flags and idempotent writes to detect missing data and only recompute what is absent[cite: 81, 85].